 A little over a year and a half ago Lights of Soho was, well, it was a brothel (it is Soho after all).
-Founded by our CEO and COO, our job was to deliver a positioning, brand and influencer campaign to transform the venue into a members club and light art gallery.
-It has been so successful that the venue is now known as “the home of the capitals cool set”, and “Londons culture hub” (Financial times) and even “Soho House for creative types” (The evening standard).
+Founded by our CEO and COO, our job was to deliver a positioning, a brand and Influencer campaign that to transformed the venue into a "cultural hub" and members gallery.
+It has been so successful that the venue is now known as “the home of the capitals cool set”, (Vogue) and “Londons culture hub” (Financial times) and even “Soho House for creative types” (The evening standard).
 To us, it's exactly how a members club should be, no judgement, a love of creativity, and an inspiring and a collegiate atmosphere that fosters support and collaboration for creatives of all kinds..

 Not a bad wrap - so how did we do this?

 Well it all started with the insight that “cool” and modern luxury was about experience, not about money and not about excluding everyone – its about sharing your experiences.
-The ultra-exclusive “you can’t be in my club because you don’t have enough money” is basically over for those under 30 and has no relevance.
+The ultra-exclusive “you can’t be in my club because you don’t have enough money” isnt really that cool any more for those under 30.

 So we created a positioning and a membership and committee that reflected the values of inclusivity and creativity, and we ensured all our comms reflected this.
 In our first 3 months we partnered with “leading lights” of the creative industries and those in film, fashion, music and art, we didn’t just go for celeb names, we contacted our friends who INFLUENCED the successful.
 For every famous actor there is someone unknown who inspired them, it’s the same for the artists, the musicians and the fashion designers.